Chhering Mutup

-Naib Subedar Chhering Mutup, AC is a retired Junior Commissioned Officer (JCO) with the Ladakh Scouts who was awarded the Ashoka Chakra, India's highest peacetime military decoration.
+Naib Subedar Chhering Mutup AC (c.
+1945–3 August 2025) was a highly decorated Junior Commissioned Officer (JCO) with the Ladakh Scouts.
+He was awarded the Ashoka Chakra, India's highest peacetime military decoration.

 On 21 February 1985, Lance Havildar Chhering Mutup headed a team of soldiers that attacked and captured a crest in the Siachen glacier.
 In spite of bad weather and poor visibility, Chhering and his team accomplished the difficult task.

 Early life

 Chhering Mutup was born in Likir, Leh, Ladakh and joined the Ladakh Scouts in 1965.

 Military career

 Chhering volunteered to lead a patrol to capture the crest line overlooking an Indian post on the Saltoro ridge.
 He accomplished the task in extremely hostile weather in high altitude.
 For the gallantry he displayed, he was awarded the Ashok Chakra in 1985.
 He retired as an Honorary Naib Subedar on 1 July 1989.

 Ashoka Chakra Citation & Other Medals...

 The Ashoka Chakra citation on the Official Indian Army Website reads as follows: